javaguruen/advanced-kotlin-workshop/slides-01-functional.md

 # Sealed class (and interface)

 - Restricts possible subclasses
-- All subclasses must be known compile time
+- All subclasses must be known at compile time
 - Subclasses must be defined in the same package
 - Sealed class is abstract
 - Can have abstract methods